lyh970817/tngwas/README.md

   implementing a parallelised version?
   - This takes 10 minutes with `plink2` which is single-threaded.
 Can be made faster if repeatedly merging in pairs, which needes 12 tasks (also 12 CPUs).
+* Useful to have multiple phenotypes in a single run?